Gersondelacruzdeveloper/myBookOfRecipes/README.md

 [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) were used extensively throughout the development process in order to test whether elements were responsive when viewed on mobile and tablet devices.
 When problems were encountered the Device Selector was used to target the element.
 Using the Elements Panel in Developer Tools the code in question was altered in order to achieve the desired result.
 Working code snippets were then replicated in the style.css file in vs code.
 Other solutions for errors were found in the Code Institute [Slack](code-institute-room.slack.com) channels, on [Stack Overflow](https://stackoverflow.com/), on [W3Schools](https://www.w3schools.com) and on [heroku website](https://dashboard.heroku.com/).

 The website was regularly tested using the ***Google Chrome Developer Tools Lighthouse test**.
-During the testing I highlighted three errors across the site which have since been recitified:
+During the testing I highlighted errors across the site which have since been recitified:

 ## Home page